esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 For the pan-genome analysis, we will be looking at four closely related *Acinetobacter baumannii* strains.
 However, despite being closely related, these genomes have major differences in gene content, as *A. baumannii* has a notoriously flexible genome!
 In fact, in large part due to its genomic flexibility, *A. baumannii* has transitioned from a harmless environmental contaminant to a pan-resistant super-bug in a matter of a few decades.
 If you are interested in learning more, check out this nature [review](http://www.nature.com/nrmicro/journal/v5/n12/abs/nrmicro1789.html) or [this](http://www.pnas.org/content/108/33/13758.abstract) paper I published a few years back analyzing the very same genomes you will be working with.

-Before lunch, we're going to start a job running ARIBA, which takes about 40 minutes to finish.
-That way, the results will be there when we're ready for them!

-Execute the following command to copy files for this afternoon’s exercises to your scratch directory, and then load the `micro612` conda environment if it's not already loaded:
+Navigate to the `day2pm` directory and load the `micro612` conda environment:

 ```